EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

   charts/edb-postgres-distributed-for-kubernetes
 ```

-or you can deploy the PG4K LTS subchart separately in a different namespace.
+To deploy the PG4K LTS subchart separately in a different namespace.

 ```console
 helm upgrade --install edb-pg4k-lts \